SEO For Bloggers: How To Write Blog Posts That Will Boost Your Search Rankings

 If you scroll through the results on the search results pages, you will see a People Also Ask section that looks like this:

 You can incorporate these questions as subheadings in your blog post or add a “Frequently Asked Questions” section in your post and answer them there briefly.

 Tip 3: Related Searches

-At the very bottom of the results page of Google, you will also see a “Related Searches” section.
-This shows you what other keywords people are typing in the search box related to the keyword you have entered.
+At the bottom of the results page of Google, you will also see a “Related Searches” section.
+It shows you what other keywords people are typing in the search box related to your entered keyword.